Treatments · Somatic therapy

 How a somatic-informed session looks different.

-If you have done talk therapy before, a somatic-informed session will feel familiar in most ways and quietly different in a few important ones.
+If you have done talk therapy before, a somatic-informed session may feel familiar in most ways and quietly different in a few important ones.
 We still talk.
 You still bring what is on your mind.
 We still work toward goals you name.

 What changes is the pacing.
 We pause more.
 We notice what is happening in the body as you tell a story: the breath getting shallow, the voice tightening, a hand moving to the chest, a small shift of weight in the chair.
 Those signals are not interruptions to the conversation.
 They are part of it.